 Protection of the family: role of the family in supporting the protection and promotion of human rights of older persons

-193. At the 35th meeting, on 22 June 2017, the representative of Egypt (also on behalf of Bangladesh, Belarus, China, Côte d’Ivoire, El Salvador, Mauritania, Morocco, Qatar, the Russian Federation, Saudi Arabia, Tunisia and Uganda), introduced draft resolution A/HRC/35/L.21 sponsored by Bangladesh, Belarus, China, Côte d’Ivoire, Egypt (on behalf of the Group of Arab States), El Salvador, Morocco, Qatar, the Russian Federation, Saudi Arabia and Tunisia, and co-sponsored by Afghanistan, Bosnia and Herzegovina, Burundi, Ghana, Indonesia, Kenya, Maldives and Nigeria.
+193. At the 35th meeting, on 22 June 2017, the representative of Egypt (also on behalf of Bangladesh, Belarus, China, Côte d’Ivoire, El Salvador, Mauritania, Morocco, Qatar, the Russian Federation, Saudi Arabia, Tunisia and Uganda), introduced draft resolution A/HRC/35/L.21 sponsored by Bangladesh, Belarus, China, Côte d’Ivoire, Egypt, El Salvador, Morocco, Qatar, the Russian Federation, Saudi Arabia and Tunisia, and co-sponsored by Afghanistan, Bosnia and Herzegovina, Burundi, Egypt on behalf of the Group of Arab States, Ghana, Indonesia, Kenya, Maldives and Nigeria.
 Subsequently Benin, Botswana, the Congo, Eritrea, Guatemala, Iran (Islamic Republic of), Malaysia, Pakistan, Sierra Leone, the Syrian Arab Republic, Togo, Uganda and Zimbabwe joined the sponsors.

 194. At the same meeting, the representative of Egypt orally revised the draft resolution.